Kushagra-Dobriyal/Img-Gen_AI/README.md

 ## 🙏 Acknowledgments

-- 🎨 OpenAI for the incredible DALL-E API
 - ☁️ Cloudinary for seamless image hosting
 - 🗄️ MongoDB for reliable data storage
 - 💻 The amazing open-source community